deshkaustubh/QuestionPractice-Kotlin/src/main/kotlin/functionalProgrammin/notes.md

   * val result = numbers.foldIndexed(0) { index, sum, number ->
   * if (index % 2 == 0) sum + number else sum
   * }

+### toSet
+* The toSet function in Kotlin is used to convert a collection (such as a list) into a set.
+A set is a collection that contains no duplicate elements and maintains no specific order.
+* The resulting set is an immutable set.
+If you need a mutable set, you can use toMutableSet() instead.